 5 Benefits of Not Wearing High Heels

 High heels are some of the most commonly used shoes for women.
-Their shapes, colors and different sizes help your figure stand out, and they also reflect an important part of your personality.
+Their shapes, colors, and different sizes help your figure stand out, and they also reflect an important part of your personality.
+They are also aesthetically appealing additions to many outfits.
 But they can be painful and bad for your body, so there are also some benefits to not wearing high heels.

-It’s not bad to wear them every once in a while, but it’s best to avoid them most of the time so you don’t run the risk of developing issues in your back, legs, and other areas of the body.
+While it’s okay to wear them from time to time, it’s best to avoid wearing them most of the time so you don’t risk developing discomfort in your back, legs, and other parts of your body.

 1. One of the benefits of not wearing high heels is avoiding back pain